Isle of Man Constabulary: Structures and deployment

 A small team of intelligence and drug trafficking officers exists dedicated to this.
 Drug trafficking is an assigned matter to the Isle of Man Customs and Excise.

 An Operational Support Group which includes operational Firearms and Training, Public Order officers, a Search Team, Negotiators and Post Incident Managers.
 Armed officers generally utilize the Glock 17 9x19mm sidearm and favor the Heckler & Koch HK416 5.56x45mm rifle.

 A major event for the force is the annual TT races.

 The constabulary's headquarters are in Douglas.
-The present Chief Constable is Gary Roberts.
+The present chief constable is Russ Foster.

 Uniform

 In terms of uniform, the force looks very similar to police in the United Kingdom, apart from the Isle of Man custodian helmets worn by male constables and sergeants.
 White helmets were introduced in 1960 as a summer alternative to the older black helmets (partly for tourism reasons).
 White helmets were used as a summer option in other police forces (including Brighton, Southend-on-Sea and Swansea Borough Police forces; Peterborough City Police; the Metropolitan Police's band; and the New Zealand Police), but this practice ceased in the UK in 1969 and in New Zealand in the 1990s.
 The white helmet is now worn year round by officers on foot patrol.
 Officers on mobile patrol tend to wear peaked caps.

 Officers of the rank of sergeant and above may carry a "signalling stick" when on foot patrol.
 This is in effect an additional rank indicator.
-Until very recently constables "acting up" in the rank of sergeant were referred to as "carrying the stick".
+Until very recently, constables "acting up" in the rank of sergeant were referred to as "carrying the stick".
 If the "acting" was only short term, the stick was often the only indicator of their additional responsibilities.

-Social media presence

-The Isle of Man Constabulary have started to use social media, predominantly Twitter.